USS Normandy: Awards

 Normandy received the Navy Unit Commendation, the National Defense Service Medal, and the Southwest Asia Service Medal (with two bronze stars) for her efforts in support of Operations Desert Shield and Desert Storm.
 She was awarded her second Navy Unit Commendation Medal in June 1994, for her extensive participation in events commemorating D-Day.
-Normandy was awarded her third Navy Unit Commendation and the Meritorious Unit Commendation for her actions during her time in the Adriatic.
-In 1997, she won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.
+Normandy was awarded her third Navy Unit Commendation and the Meritorious Unit Commendation for her actions during her time in the Adriatic in 1995.
+The cruiser won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet in 1997.

-Along with the 1998 title "Most Tomahawks shot by a US Navy cruiser", Normandy holds three Battle "E" Awards for overall ship-wide excellence in performance.
+Along with the 1998 title "Most Tomahawks shot by a US Navy cruiser", Normandy holds multiple Battle "E" Awards for overall ship-wide excellence in performance.

 Coat of arms

 Shield

 The lettering, lion, anchor, and perimeter of the shield are gold.
 The border beneath the lettering and the crest background are dark blue.
 These are the color traditionally associated with the Navy.
 The caltraps symbolize mines and German defenses on the Normandy beaches.
 The anchor characterizes sea power and strength.
 The chevron is broken and thrust forward, denoting the assault landing and the "breaking through" the enemy defenses; it is white for honor and integrity, edged with red for valor, sacrifice, and bloodshed.